Bhojpuri language: Phonology

 Among the seven languages which are sociolinguistically often counted as Hindi dialects (Haryanvi, Braj, Awadhi, Bhojpuri, Bundeli, Bagheli, and Kannauji), Bhojpuri has the most allophonic variations in vowels.

-Bhojpuri has 6 vowel phonemes and 10 vocoids.
+Bhojpuri has 6 vowel phonemes.
 The higher vowels are relatively tense, and the lower vowels are relatively lax.
 The language has 31 consonant phonemes and 34 contoids (6 bilabial, 4 apico-dental, 5 apico-alveolar, 7 retroflex, 6 alveo-palatal, 5 dorso-velar, and 1 glottal).

 Linguist Robert L. Trammell published the phonology of Northern Standard Bhojpuri in 1971.
 According to him, the syllable system is peak type: every syllable has the vowel phoneme as the highest point of sonority.
 Codas may consist of one, two, or three consonants.
 Vowels occur as simple peaks or as peak nuclei in diphthongs.
 The intonation system involves 4 pitch levels and 3 terminal contours.

 Word-stress in Bhojpuri is phonemic, meaning the placement of stress can change the meaning of a word.
-For example, the noun सौटा /'sota/ ('a short stick') is distinguished from the verb सोटा /so'ta/ ('to be slim') solely by the shift in stress.
+For example, the noun सौटा /ˈsota/ ('a short stick') is distinguished from the verb सोटा /soˈta/ ('to be slim') solely by the shift in stress.
 Additionally, it contains a series of devoicing aspirate sonorants (such as म्ह /mʱ/, न्ह /nʱ/) that function as independent phonemes, distinct from their unaspirated counterparts (like /m/ and /n/).